heubergen/yt-movie-collection/README.md

 * [A Better Fluid Responsive Table](http://codepen.io/dudleystorey/pen/Geprd) thanks to @dudleystorey

 ## Install
-Clone the git repo and enter your db details in the json_parser.php file.
-Create a TABLE_HERE table manually. id is unique.
+Clone the git repo and enter your db details in the all files :).
+Create the table manually. id is unique.

 ## TODO
 * Consider use of PDO